scipy-conference/scipy_proceedings/papers/rollin_thomas/ms.rst

 The resulting correlation coefficients appear as a heatmap in Fig.
 :ref:`corr2d`.

-Unsurprisingly there are some very strong but predictable correlations: CuPy with CuPyx, AstroPy with its submodule ``astropy.fits.io``.
-Other notable correlations include scikit-learn and Joblib, likely because scikit-learn uses Joblib to obatain parallelism, ``TensorFlow`` and ``h5py``, perhaps because HDF5 is used as common format for saving model data, and ``Seaborn`` and ``Keras``, which have no relationship as far as we are aware.
+Unsurprisingly there are some strong but predictable correlations: CuPy with CuPyx, AstroPy with its submodule ``astropy.fits.io``.
+Other correlations include scikit-learn and Joblib, likely because scikit-learn uses Joblib to obatain parallelism; TensorFlow and ``h5py``, perhaps because HDF5 is used as common format for saving model data **FIXME Is there a way we can make sure?**, and
+Seaborn and Keras, which have no relationship as far as we are aware.  **FIXME is Seaborn-Keras due to one user who just likes that combination?, or does a Keras dependency bring in Seaborn?**

-Interestingly, the FireWorks workflow engine [Jai15]_ is anticorrelated with TensorFlow, possibly because TensorFlow has its own distributed training strategies like ``Horovod``.
+FireWorks workflow engine [Jai15]_ is anticorrelated with TensorFlow, probably because TensorFlow has its own distributed training strategies like Horovod.
-``Seaborn`` is anticorrelated with ``Plotly``; we posit that this is because these are very different approaches to Python plotting.
+Seaborn is anticorrelated with Plotly; we posit that this is because these are very different approaches to Python plotting.
 Other notable anticorrelations
 include ``SciPy`` and ``fitsio``, ``multiprocessing`` and ``ROOT.std`` (used by the high-energy physics community), and ``Astropy`` and ``TensorFlow`` **Are these really strong correlations, maybe the plot could remove pearson within some distance of 0, that might make it more readable actually**

-We are interested in libraries that allow Python jobs to scale or otherwise achieve parallelism, in partcular ``mpi4py``, ``multiprocessing`` and Dask, and whether they have any interesting co-occurrence patterns.
+Is there a way we can use this summary correlation information to tell us what users are doing with packages used to achieve parallelism, in particular ``mpi4py``, ``multiprocessing``, and Dask?
 Fig. :ref:`case-studies` presents the correlations of each of these packages with all other tracked packages.

 .. figure:: case-studies-2021.png
    :scale: 33%

-   We plot a 1D slice of the 2D correlation heatmap shown in Fig. :ref:`corr2d` for the ``mpi4py`` library (left), ``multiprocessing`` library (center), and ``Dask`` library (right). :label:`case-studies`
+   1D slices of 2D correlation heatmap shown in Fig. :ref:`corr2d` for ``mpi4py`` (left), ``multiprocessing`` (center), and Dask (right).
+   **FIXME swap multiprocessing with mpi4py in the figure** :label:`case-studies`

 Fig. :ref:`case-studies` (left) shows a very strong domain-specific correlation with AstroPy (and its sub-module ``astropy.io.fits``).
 This suggests that users of AstroPy have been able to scale associated applications using ``mpi4py`` and that AstroPy developers may want to consider engaging with our users to make that even easier.
+Examining the jobs further we find that these users tend to be members of large cosmology experiments like Dark Energy Survey **REF**, Dark Energy Spectroscopic Instrument **REF**, and the Dark Energy Science Collaboration **REF**.
+Taken together this is a rather large community of users, to whom these two packages appear to be fairly important.
+**FIXME: I propose we drop mentioning these if we have nothing else to say:
 Other notable correlations include Matplotlib, NumPy, and SciPy which are fairly general-purpose.
 Some small anti-correlations with FireWorks, Keras, and TensorFlow may be due to them having their own approaches to distributing work or scaling.
-For example, Horovod, which is used by Tensorflow to scale, uses MPI and/or NCCL directly.
+For example, Horovod, which is used by Tensorflow to scale, uses MPI and/or NCCL directly.**

 Following up with users revealed that using ``mpi4py`` for "embarrassingly parallel" calculations is very common: "My go-to approach is to broadcast data using ``mpi4py``, split up input hyperparameters/settings/etc. across ranks, have each rank perform some number of computations, and then gather all the results (which are almost always NumPy arrays) using ``mpi4py``."
-Very few users report more complicated communication patterns.
+Very few users report more intricate communication patterns.

 The Conda tool uses ``multiprocessing`` but even after filtering out those cases, ``multiprocessing`` remains one of the most popular Python libraries in